 Planning Your Time

 The Cyclades are more for lazing around than for book-nosed tourism.
 Start with the livelier islands (Mykonos, Santorini), add one or two of the larger islands (Naxos, Paros), and finish up with an untouristy one like Folegandros.
-While it is true that feverish partying can overwhelm the young in summer, in other seasons the temptations are fewer, gentler, and more profound.
-If you move fast, you will see little, and the beauty is in the general impression of sea, sky, mountain, and village, and in the details that catch your eye: an ancient column used as a building block, an octopus hung to dry in the sun, a wedding or baptism in a small church you stopped by (welcome, stranger), a shepherd's mountain hut with a flagstone roof—they are endless.
+Although it is true that feverish partying can overwhelm the young in summer, in other seasons the temptations are fewer, gentler, and more profound.
+If you move fast, you will see little, and the beauty is in the general impression of sea, sky, mountain, and village, and in the details that catch your eye: an ancient column used as a building block, an octopus hung to dry in the sun, a wedding or baptism in a small church you stopped by (Welcome, stranger!), a shepherd's mountain hut with a flagstone roof—they are endless.
 There are important sites such as Delos's ruins, but just enjoying the island rhythms often proves as soul-satisfying.